yufei4216/GenProt-DSM/README.md

 ## Repository Overview

-This repository provides the code and processed feature files required to run the downstream experiments of GenProt-DSM, including:
+This repository provides the code for the downstream experiments of GenProt-DSM, including:

 - main model training and evaluation on the balanced test set
 - challenging evaluation on rare-variant and unseen-gene test sets